"The most-liked man in the soul music scene" (Rolling Stone)

-NEW YORK NIGHT TRAIN is the party machine of dynamic DJ/nightlife visionary Jonathan Toubin who is currently changing the world one wild 45rpm hoodang at a time!
-Making life a spicier by prompting folks to dance at rock shows, bars, art galleries, and other places that used to be no fun.
-And simultaneously offering a more extciting and exquisite "maximum rock and soul" alternative to the music typically spun at night clubs, discos, raves, loft parties, etc.
+NEW YORK NIGHT TRAIN is the party machine of Jonathan Toubin!
+Changing the world one wild 45rpm hoodang at a time, the dynamic international DJ/nightlife visionary is spicing up life by prompting rock and roll fans to dance again and simultaneously offering a more extciting and exquisite "maximum rock and soul" alternative to the music typically spun at night clubs, music festivals, discos, raves, loft parties, etc.

-In just six years, Jonathan Toubin — rock and soul 45 DJ and proprietor of the New York Night Train brand party production enterprise — has charted a career that is culturally and commercially unparalleled.
-With a visionary take on nightlife and an obsessively curated collection of obscure 7-inch records, he has sold out clubs and performed at major rock concerts and festivals across the U.S. and around the world.
-Though known for the burning immediacy of his "maximum rock and soul" sets at the weekly Shakin’ All Over Under Sideways Down dance, his instructional Land of 1000 Dances spectacle, his elaborately grandious multi-media worldwide "Happenings", and other trademark parties, Toubin’s take on 1960s soul music, the Soul Clap and Dance-Off, has left the biggest footprint on contemporary urban nightlife and put Mr. T on the map as soul man .
+In just seven years, Jonathan Toubin — rock and soul 45 DJ and proprietor of the New York Night Train brand party production enterprise — has charted a career that is culturally and commercially unparalleled.
+With a visionary take on nightlife and an obsessively curated collection of obscure 7-inch records, he has sold out clubs and performed at major rock concerts and festivals around the world.
+Though known for the burning immediacy of his "maximum rock and soul" sets at the weekly Shakin’ All Over Under Sideways Down dance, his instructional Land of 1000 Dances spectacle, his elaborately grandious multi-media worldwide "Happenings", and other trademark parties, Toubin’s take on 1960s soul music, the Soul Clap and Dance-Off, has left the biggest footprint on contemporary urban nightlife and put Mr. T on the map as soul man.

-Working over 1200 gigs the last six years, Mr. Jonathan Toubin has managed to keep one Beatle boot in the counter-culture from which he emerged (punk bars, DIY basements, loft parties, art galleries, music venues, and shady afterhours spots) while crossing over to dance clubs, prestigious festivals, boutique hotels, museums, ivy league colleges, fashion parties, arena pop/rock shows, and even raves – garnering press in highbrow publications and receiving nominations for nightlife awards from the fancier side of New York culture in the process.
+Working over 1600 gigs the last seven years, Jonathan Toubin has managed to keep one wingtip in the counter-culture from which he emerged (punk bars, DIY basements, loft parties, art galleries, rock venues, and shady afterhours spots) while crossing over to dance clubs, prestigious festivals, boutique hotels, museums, ivy league colleges, fashion parties, arena pop/rock shows, raves, and even headlinging his second gig at Lincoln Center.
+Toubin continues to play the world’s most infamous dives and rock clubs while garnering press in highbrow publications and receiving nominations for nightlife awards from the fancier side of culture in the process.
+He also has a couple of live mixes available on Burger Records and a few upcoming compilations on Sacred Bones and Norton

-When Jonathan Toubin began regularly DJing punk/garage/noise rock weekly at the Lower East Side’s infamous Motor City Bar in 2006, he was a small record label-owner/musician/published academic/professional writer.
-Within a year, Mr. Toubin had thrown that all away and become a professional DJ/party promoter – working nightly around New York mixing in eclectic genres (psych, punk, rocksteady, etc.) with the garage, rockabilly, doo wop, r&b, and soul sounds that he’s best known for today.
+When Jonathan Toubin began regularly DJing punk and garage rock weekly at the Lower East Side’s infamous Motor City Bar in October 2006, he was a small record label-ownerand a musician in the middle of finishing up his graduate thesis and paying rent with as a writer.
+Within a year, Toubin had become a full-time professional DJ/party promoter – working nightly around New York mixing in eclectic genres (psych, punk, reggae, etc.) with the garage, rockabilly, doo wop, r&b, and soul sounds that he’s best known for today.
 Casting aside mp3s, CDs, and eventually LPs once he began hitting dance spots, he stepped up to the challenge of spinning exclusively the biggest and baddest musical medium ever, the 45rpm vinyl record.
 Switching to an all 45 format not only meant spending all of his time and hard-earned cash obtaining his favorite records, but also taking a step back in his repertoire for a spell.
-The gamble, the expense, and the hard work rapidly paid off – New York Night Train’s conductor increasingly became known from Brooklyn to the Lower East Side for his 7-inch ragers.
+The gamble, the expense, and the hard work rapidly paid off – New York Night Train’s nightly 7-inch ragers quickly became the stuff of legend from Brooklyn to the Bowery.

-Playing to dancers instead of collectors, cutting $1 commoners with $100 rarities with strategic pitching, sequencing, EQ-ing, and transitioning, Mr T distinguished his sets from typical retro DJs by focusing on juxtaposition of beats and developing a playfully unique selection aesthetic.
-In the process he also stood far apart from the hit-players and computer jocks on the other end of culture by playing uncommon supreme music on all-original vinyl.
+Playing to dancers instead of collectors, cutting $5 commoners with $500 rarities with strategic pitching, sequencing, EQ-ing, and transitioning, Mr T distinguished his sets from typical 45 DJs by focusing on juxtaposition of beats and developing a playfully unique selection aesthetic.
+In the process he also stood in contrast to the hit-players and computer jocks on the other end of culture by playing uncommon supreme music on all-original vinyl.
 Years of nightly gigging in a variety of settings offered NYNT’s conductor a huge advantage over his peers in that his labor also served as an infinite laboratory regarding the subtleties of how, without spinning obvious material, to make a variety of cultures and subcultures dance together – uniting even the squarest weekend dance floors under the undeniable power of his live improvised mixes of real deal records.

 In addition to its notorious dance contest, New York Night Train parties have been made even more interesting by including noteable guest DJs, live music, visuals, and performance to the mix.
-Andrew WK, Black Lips, Dum Dum Girls, King Khan and the BBQ and King Khan and the Shrines, the Oh Sees, Quintron and Ms Pussycat, Screaming Females, Sky Saxon, The Slits, Wreckless Eric, and dozens and dozens more have played at NYNT parties.
-In addition to practically every major American 45 DJ of note, the parties have also featured guest DJs from across music: Calvin Johnson (Beat Happening), Danny Kroha and Mick Collins (The Gories), David Johansen (New York Dolls), Genesis P-Orridge (Throbbing Gristle), Gibby Haynes (Butthole Surfers), Ian Svenonius (Make-Up), James Chance (Contortions), Jared Swiley (Black Lips), Jello Biafra (Dead Kennedy’s), Jon Spencer (Pussy Galore), Kembra Pfahler (Veloptuous Horror of Karen Black), Kyp Malone (TV on the Radio), Moses Archuleta (Deerhunter), Sean Yseult (White Zombie), Nick Zinner (Yeah Yeah Yeahs) and many more.
+Andrew WK, Black Lips, Dum Dum Girls, King Khan and the BBQ and King Khan and the Shrines, the Oh Sees, Quintron and Ms Pussycat, Charles Bradley, The Gories, Sky Saxon, La La Brooks of the Crystals, Wreckless Eric, Reigning Sound, and dozens and dozens more have played at NYNT parties.
+In addition to practically every major American 45 DJ of note, the parties have also featured guest DJs from across music: Calvin Johnson (Beat Happening), Danny Kroha and Mick Collins (The Gories), David Johansen (New York Dolls), Genesis P-Orridge (Throbbing Gristle), Gibby Haynes (Butthole Surfers), Ian Svenonius (Make-Up), James Chance (Contortions), Jared Swiley and Cole Alexander (Black Lips), Jello Biafra (Dead Kennedy’s), Jon Spencer (Pussy Galore), Kembra Pfahler (Veloptuous Horror of Karen Black), Kyp Malone (TV on the Radio), Moses Archuleta (Deerhunter), Sean Yseult (White Zombie), Nick Zinner (Yeah Yeah Yeahs) and many more.
 Finally, outside of his own parties, Jonathan as a DJ has shared bills with Black Keys, Bon Iver, Dinosaur Jr, Erykah Badu, Faith No More, F*cked Up, Interpol, Jack White, Kool Herc, LCD Soundsystems, MGMT, MIA, Mission of Burma, Odd Future, Rick Ross, Silver Apple, Ty Segall, Vivian Girls, and hundreds of other notablebands and DJs.
 An eclectic mix to say the least.

 December 7, 2011, while Toubin was on tour in Portland, OR, a runaway cab crashed through his first-floor hotel room – running him over and landing on his chest.
-In critical condition and sedated in the ICU for over a month, the soul proprietor’s friends and fans around the United States took action – throwing him dozens of benefits everywhere from New York to Los Angeles and Detroit to New Orleans – featuring everyone from Yeah Yeah Yeahs to Ariel Pink to Maragaret Cho.
+In critical condition and sedated in the ICU for over a month, the soul proprietor’s friends and fans around the United States took action – throwing him dozens of benefits everywhere from New York to Los Angeles and Detroit to New Orleans – featuring everyone from Yeah Yeah Yeahs to Ty Segall to Maragaret Cho.
 Many operations and months of physical therapy later, New York Night Train’s conducter proved that he would not let 26 major injuries bring him down – making his public debut as the surprise DJ for Jack White’s show at Webster Hall April 27 (less than five months after the accident!).
-While he’s currently working less than half as much as last year until he fully recovers, he’s nonetheless back at what he does best roughly twice a week.

-- Soul Clap and Dance-Off (2007-present) – 3rd Saturday of every month in New York (formerly at Glasslands – moving to Brooklyn Bowl September 21) plus on the road dozens of dates annually.
+- Soul Clap and Dance-Off (2007-present) – 3rd Saturday of every month in New York ( Brooklyn Bowl – formerly at Glasslands) plus on the road dozens of dates annually.
 North America’s most popular soul party and still growing…

 – Land of 1000 Dances (2011 – present) – randomly at prestigious venues like Le Poisson Rouge, South Street Seaport, 92 Y, etc. Many years in the making in terms of research and development, this is a dance party that is also a dance class – where you can learn the dance craze steps of the 1960s while you get down.
 Dance demonstrators show you the moves and visuals give you the cues while Mr. JT lays down the original recordings for you to pony like bonie maronie, hitch hike across the floor, pass the bug, and kill that roach…